 A mid-capacity pack in the six- to 11-liter range will give you extra storage space for food, fluids, and layers to extend your unsupported running time.
 For all-day runs or high mountain adventures where multiple extra layers and safety equipment will be required regardless of the run length, a high-capacity 12-plus-liter pack will be the way to go.

 Don’t want to have a closet full of packs?
 Don’t worry!
 Most of the higher-capacity packs are made of lightweight stretchy materials that are made to fit close to your body when not full, so if you need one pack to take you through both your two-hour training runs and your ultramarathon on race day, these will expand to fit gear and also wear comfortably when not stuffed to the gills.
+The Salomon Adv Skin 12 unisex running vest and Salomon Adv Skin 12 women’s running vest were our favorite of the larger capacity packs that we tested.

 How should my running hydration pack fit?